git add & git commit

 Before jumping onto 'Committing & Adding' we've established in the previous blog that one should not create a repo inside a repo.
 But why is it so?

-When we initialize a git repo that's in one directory, in our case, it was the ProjectOne
+When we initialize a git repo that's in one directory, in our case, it was the ProjectOne directory.

 Know that Git watches everything that happens in that directory, including anything nested further down (ie... child or grandchild directories) For example: